seananderson/glmmfields/cran-comments.md

 ## Release summary

-This is a new version that is compatible with R 3.6.0 staged installation.
+This is a new version that is compatible the C++14 and StanHeaders 2.19.

 ## Test environments